tombh/tombh.github.io/_posts/2018-05-01-sleeping-on-snowdon.markdown

 *I've been in China 9 months now and the last 2 months of that I've been attending a Chinese school.
 So I hope my Chinese is starting to become somewhat useful.
 Our teacher has given us some homework: to talk about a strange story.
-So I thought I'd write it down here so that you all thing I'm cool because I know Chinese.
+So I thought I'd write it down here so that you all think I'm cool because I know Chinese.
 You can find out more about the whole adventure [here](http://tombh.co.uk/walking-wales-tweet-archive).*

 In 2015 I walked from North Wales to my home in Bristol.
 It's 275km.
 On the second night I climbed Snowden, the highest mountain in Wales.
 I didn't think I could spend the night there because it was a little dangerous.
 I watched the sunset.
 The view was extremely beautiful.
 I didn't want to leave.
 Because the sky and the wind was good I decided to try to sleep there.
 At first I was alone.
 It was so peaceful.
 It was dark, I could see lots of stars.
 I was a little cold but I could still sleep.
 Then lots of mountaineers arrived!
 We chatted.
 They thought it was strange to see someone sleeping on the mountain, I though it was strange to see mountaineers so late on the mountain!
 Then most of the people left.
-There were 4 people left.
+Four people remained.
 One had a bad leg.
+They had whiskey.
 We talked about life whilst we looked at the stars.
 When they left I could finally sleep again.